 Notice accounts – what we'd go for

-Provider | Rate (AER variable) | Notice | Min/max deposit | How to open |
+Provider | Rate (AER variable) | Notice | When is interest paid? | Min/max deposit | How to open |

-Top notice accounts.
-Here are the highest paying traditional notice accounts. | ||||
+Top standard notice accounts.
+Here are the highest paying traditional savings accounts. | |||||

 Ways to boost your interest.
-It's possible to beat the rates above with this non-standard account. | ||||
+Beat the rates above with an account from an online savings marketplace. | |||||

 Want to know how much you'll earn in a notice account?
 Find out with our Savings Calculator.
 Simply plug in the rate, how much you'll save and how long for and it'll tell you how much you'll earn.